TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 Tyk uses Redis to store the cached responses and, as you'd expect from Tyk, there is lots of flexibility in how you configure caching so that you can optimise the performance of your system.

-There are two approaches to configure caching for an API deployed with Tyk.
+There are two approaches to configure caching for an API deployed with Tyk:

-the [basic]({{< ref "basic-config-and-security/reduce-latency/caching/global-cache">}}) approach is to enable caching for all requests to an API for which it is safe to do so.
+ - the [basic]({{< ref "basic-config-and-security/reduce-latency/caching/global-cache">}}) approach is to enable caching for all requests to an API for which it is safe to do so.
 This is termed "Global" or "[Safe Request]({{< ref "caching#safe-requests">}})" caching and is applied at the API (rather than endpoint) level.
 Please note that the scope is restricted to the API definition, it is not globally applied across the portfolio of APIs deployed on your Tyk Gateway.
  - more [advanced]({{< ref "basic-config-and-security/reduce-latency/caching/advanced-cache">}}) options allow you to apply more selective rules at the individual endpoint level.
 This gives granular control over which paths are cached, and allows you to vary cache configuration across API versions.

-Using the per-endpoint approach, you can selectively cache the responses to all requests, only those from specific paths or only responses with specific status codes returned by the API.
+Using the advanced per-endpoint approach, you can selectively cache the responses to all requests, only those from specific paths or only responses with specific status codes returned by the API.
 You can even cache dynamically based upon instruction from the upstream service received within the response.

 Caching is enabled by default at the Gateway level, but no caching will happen until the API Definition is configured to do so.

 ## Cache Terminology and Features

 #### Cache Key
 Cache keys are used to differentiate cached responses, such that slight variations in the request can generate different cache keys.
-Depending how you configure the cache, this can enable API Clients to receive different cached responses when accessing the same API endpoint.
+This enables you to configure the cache so that different API Clients receive different cached responses when accessing the same API endpoint.

 This makes for a very granular cache, which may result in duplication of cached responses.
 This is preferable to the cache not being granular enough and therefore rendering it unsuitable for use, such that two API Clients receive the same cached response when this is not desired.